bookercodes/pusher-chatkit-tut/README.md

 * First, we import the `UsernameForm` component.
 It probably looks familiar to you because it uses a common React pattern called controlled components.
 You can read more about controlled components [here](https://reactjs.org/docs/forms.html)
 * In the `render` function we - you guessed it - _render_ the `UsernameForm` and hook up the `onUsernameSubmitted` event handler
-* When `onUsernameSubmitted` is called we send a POST request to the `/users` route we defined earlier.
-If the request is successful, we update `this.state.username` so we can reference it later; otherwise, we `conosle.error` the error.
+* When `onUsernameSubmitted` is called we send a POST request to the `/users` route we just defined.
+If the request is successful, we update `this.state.username` so we can reference it later; otherwise, we `conosle.error` the error

 ## Step 5.
 Render ChatScreen

-At the moment, we render the `UsernameForm` but once the username has been submitted, we'll want to _transition_ to the a screen.
+At the moment, we render the `UsernameForm` and it occupies the entire screen:

+Once the username has been submitted, we'll want to _transition_ to a different screen, the _chat screen_.

 To do that, we first need to create a `ChatsScreen.js` component in `./src`: